Caroline (singer): Biography

 Originally from Okinawa, Japan, Caroline Lufkin graduated from the Berklee School of Music in Boston in 2003.
 After graduating, she moved to Tokyo and began working on an album.
 Before signing with her current label, she had been working on an album in the Japanese music industry where she was being groomed to be a Japanese pop singer.
-However, she left because of differencing in views on her music stating that "they kept on telling me to change things and I didn't want to change them...
-They were trying to make the music super-pop and I couldn't quite deal with it."
+However, she stepped away from the music industry in the middle of production because she had a clear vision of who she wanted to become, but realized too many people were pulling her project in conflicting directions.
+She knew the result would lack personality and ultimately leave no one satisfied.
+As an international half-American half-Japanese artist, she also understood that the traditional J-pop framework was not the path she wanted to follow.
 She made ripples across the Japanese pop music scene when she famously walked away from a lucrative major label contract that virtually guaranteed the same kind of bright-light super-stardom that had made her sister Olivia a household name in Tokyo.

 Instead, Caroline decided to write, perform and record her own songs and began a search for indie labels.
 "Where's My Love?"—her first song—was posted on her MySpace page in late 2004, and it quickly went viral.
 She sent TRL an e-mail, asking if she could submit a demo, and included a link to her MySpace page.
 A few days later, Jeremy deVine, the founder and co-operator of the label, expressed interest in signing her.